Timmyfox/Eole-foobar-theme/INSTALL - README.txt

 0. Close foobar.

-1. Download this [github repository](https://github.com/Ottodix/Eole-foobar-theme/zipball/master/) and copy everything into your foobar profile directory (so the 3 folders: user-components, themes and plugins).
+1. Download this [github repository](https://github.com/Timmyfox/Eole-foobar-theme/zipball/master/) and copy everything into your foobar profile directory (so the 3 folders: user-components, themes and plugins).
    - STANDARD foobar2000 installation: your foobar profile directory is there: %AppData%/foobar2000
-   - PORTABLE foobar2000 installation: your foobar profile directory is the same than you installation directory.
+   - PORTABLE foobar2000 installation: your foobar profile directory is a folder named "profile" inside your installation directory.

-2. Run foobar, choose ColumnUI as your user interface (from the prompt, or from File > Preferences > Display)
+2. Run foobar, choose ColumnUI as user interface (from the prompt, or from File > Preferences > Display)

-3. From Columns UI in File > Preferences > Display > Columns UI, click on import, and select the following file: [FOOBAR_PROFILE_DIRECTORY]\themes\eole\columnsUI_eole.fcl.
+3. From Columns UI in File > Preferences > Display > Columns UI, click on import, and select the following file: [FOOBAR_PROFILE_DIRECTORY]\themes\eole\columnsUI-mod.fcl.

-4. Configure the winamp directory in shpeck for the visualisations, it's at the bottom of the preferences window: Click the Foobar button on top > File > Preferences > Visualisations > Shpeck.
+4. Configure the winamp directory in Shpeck for the visualizations, it's at the bottom of the preferences window: Click the Foobar button on top > File > Preferences > Visualizations > Shpeck.
 Click on the browse buttom and select the directory [FOOBAR_PROFILE_DIRECTORY]\plugins\winamp.
-Now on the visualisation tab, you can do a right click and select Milkdrop in the "Autostart Plugin" submenu.
+Now on the visualization tab, you can do a right click and select Milkdrop in the "Autostart Plugin" submenu.

-5. Optionally, only if you want an extra polish, change the systray icon: Click the Foobar button on top > File > Preferences > Display > Columns UI > On the right, notification area tab > Tick Use custom icon > Click Select icon... and select the file [FOOBAR_PROFILE_DIRECTORY]\themes\eole\img\systray icons\white\uniEC4F.ico (or any of the alternative icons in this folder)
+5. Optionally, if you want an extra polish, change the systray icon: Click the Foobar button on top > File > Preferences > Display > Columns UI > On the right, notification area tab > Tick Use custom icon > Click Select icon... and select the file [FOOBAR_PROFILE_DIRECTORY]\themes\eole\img\systray icons\white\uniEC4F.ico (or any of the alternative icons in this folder)

 That's it!
 Enjoy your sound.

-WARNING : The visualization tab is powered by shpeck, which can be unstable.
-So if it doesn't work or make foobar crash on your computer, you'll have to figure what's wrong yourself, you can try to find the lastest informations at the end of the discussion topic of shpeck here http://tinyurl.com/hr2ybp2, or remove completely the visualisations (you will need to edit the theme a little bit for that: right click the visualisation tab at the top and select Settings.
+WARNING : The visualization tab is powered by Shpeck, which can be unstable.
+So if it doesn't work or make foobar crash on your computer, you'll have to figure what's wrong yourself, you can try to find the lastest informations at the end of the discussion topic of Shpeck here http://tinyurl.com/hr2ybp2, or remove completely the visualizations (you will need to edit the theme a little bit for that: right click the visualization tab at the top and select Settings.
 Check "hide visualization tab".
 And remove the Shpeck component at the bottom of the panel list in File > Preferences > Display > Columns UI > Layout).

 ## USEFUL TO KNOW